2i2c-org/team-compass/finance/strategy.md

 Monthly recurring revenue
 : Revenue brought in through **recurring** service contracts.
-  This is the only non-confirmed revenue that we _project into the future_ in our financial modeling.
+  This is the primary non-confirmed revenue that we _project into the future_ in our financial modeling.

-  We **do not include grants in this number**, though in the future may find a way to incorporate grants that are specifically to cover hub service costs for communities.

-  Do **do not include development contracts** in this number, though may do so in the future once we create a development model.
+  Our [budget projections model](accounting:projections) uses **HubSpot deal data** to project future revenue, which may include grant-funded service contracts alongside regular service contracts.

 Cash on hand
 : The amount of disposable funds that we have in our CS&S accounts.